Transportation of soils contaminated with flammable liquids

 Reporting requirements

-The person in possession of dangerous goods at the time of a release or anticipated release must make a verbal Emergency Report to the local authorities as soon as possible.
-The person may be required to make an additional Emergency Report to Transport Canada through CANUTEC when specific situations occur such as the closure of a highway.
-For detailed information on reporting requirements, please consult the Guide for reporting dangerous goods incidents and Part 8 (Reporting Requirements) of the TDG Regulations.
+The person in possession of dangerous goods at the time of a release or anticipated release must make a verbal emergency report to the local authorities as soon as possible.
+The person may be required to make an additional emergency report to Transport Canada through CANUTEC when specific situations occur, such as the closure of a highway.

-Compliance with the Transportation of Dangerous Goods Act and Regulations
+Compliance with the TDG Act and Regulations

 Contact us